usdigitalresponse/grants-ingest/README.md

 Runtime code that executes (e.g. by AWS Lambda) within the target environment in response to some triggering event.
-Runtime code is written using Go (currently targeting version `1.20.x`), which is organized in the `code/gosrc` subdirectory.
-Within this directory, the source code is organized according to the following conventions:
+Runtime code is written using Go (currently targeting version `1.20.x`), which is organized in the repository root directory according to the following conventions:

 - `cmd/`: This directory contains one subdirectory per Lambda function, and should provide a single `main` package that can be compiled into a per-function binary.
 Each subdirectory of `cmd` should have a name that obviously aligns with the particular Lambda function for which it is written (which generally should correspond to the Terraform module directory used to provision the Lambda function and its dependencies).
 For example:
-  - Lambda handler code: `code/gosrc/cmd/download_grants_gov_db`
+  - Lambda handler code: `cmd/DownloadGrantsGovDB`
-  - Terraform module: `modules/download_grants_gov_db`
+  - Terraform module: `modules/DownloadGrantsGovDB`
 - `pkg/`: This directory contains "library code" used by one or more Lambda functions in the project, organized into per-package subdirectories according to Go convention.
 - `internal/`: This directory is similar to `pkg/` but contains packages that are only intended